Working With OSHPD

 PDA’s Principals are leaders in the development and application of codes and regulations:

-- In 2014, Principal Bruce Macpherson was appointed as a Board Member on the Hospital Safety Board.
+In 2016, Principal Bruce Macpherson was elected Chairman of OSHPD's Hospital Building Safety Board (HBSB).
 In addition, Mr. Macpherson was a stakeholder member of OSHPD committee on revising “OSHPD 3” clinic regulations.